oracle/node-oracledb/doc/api.md

 #### <a name="typemap"></a> 9.1.6 Result Type Mapping

 Oracle character, number and date columns can be selected.
-Data types that are currently unsupported give a "datatype is not supported" error.
+Datatypes that are currently unsupported give a "datatype is not supported" error.